GPRS - Quick Guide

-One of the main requirements in the GPRS network is the routing of data packets to and from a mobile user.
-The requirement can be divided into two areas: data packet routing and mobility management.
+Data routing or routing of data packets to and fro from a mobile user, is one of the pivot requisites in the GPRS network.
+The requirement can be divided into two areas:

-The main functions of the GGSN involve interaction with the external data network.
+The important roles of GGSN involve synergy with the external data network.
 The GGSN updates the location directory using routing information supplied by the SGSNs about the location of an MS. It routes the external data network protocol packet encapsulated over the GPRS backbone to the SGSN currently serving the MS. It also decapsulates and forwards external data network packets to the appropriate data network and collects charging data that is forwarded to a charging gateway (CG).

 There are three important routing schemes:

-Mobile-originated message: This path begins at the GPRS mobile and ends at the host
+Mobile-originated message - This path begins at the GPRS mobile device and ends at the host.

-Network-initiated message when the MS is in its home network: This path begins at the host and ends at the GPRS mobile
+Network-initiated message when the MS is in its home network - This path begins at the host and ends at the GPRS mobile device.

-Network-initiated message when the MS roams to another GPRS network: This path begins at the host of visited network and ends at the GPRS mobile
+Network-initiated message when the MS roams to another GPRS network - This path begins at the host of visited network and ends at the GPRS mobile device.

 The GPRS network encapsulates all data network protocols into its own encapsulation protocol called the GPRS tunnelling protocol (GTP).
 The GTP ensures security in the backbone network and simplifies the routing mechanism and the delivery of data over the GPRS network.